mandarmgd/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors

 Based on the classic game with the same name.
-It's currently accessible through the console.

-Write 'playGame()' in the console to start a game.
-One game consists of five rounds between the player and the computer.
+Whoever reaches five points first wins the game